ernw/nmap-parse-output/README.md

               Extracts all ports in host:port format, which either admin-prohibited or tcpwrapped.

         group-by-ports
-              Groups hosts by open TCP ports.
-Generates a human-readable list in the markdown format.
+              Groups hosts by open TCP ports and generates a human-readable list in the markdown format.

+        group-by-product
+              Groups open ports by product name and generates a human-readable list in the markdown format.
+The command ignores ports with empty product name.

+        group-by-service
+              Groups open ports by service name and generates a human-readable list in the markdown format.

         host-ports-protocol
               Extracts a list of all *open* ports in host:port format and marks the protocol type (tcp, udp)